 How the Schema Viewer shows joins

 You can use the Schema Viewer to review your schema and ensure that it was modeled using best practices.
-For example, joins are shown in separate colors that indicate their type:
+For example, joins appear in different colors to distinguish their type:

-When viewing a worksheet, you’ll also be able to see whether an inner, left outer, right outer, or full outer join was used between each of the joined tables.
+When viewing a worksheet, you can also see what joins connect the tables: the inner, left outer, right outer, or full outer joins.

 Worksheets are often based on more than one table.
 The worksheet schema will show schemas for the tables behind the worksheet, as well as the joins between tables that were created as a part of the worksheet.

 Click on a worksheet, to see it in the Schema Viewer.
 If the schema view is not showing the schema behind the worksheet, double click the tab on the top right of the worksheet object.